8ball030/auto_dev/docs/openapi.md

 autonomy packages lock
 ```

-### 6. Run the agent.
+### 6. Run Your Agent

 ```shell
 adev run dev xiuxiuxar/agent --force
 ```

-The augmenting process creates the following handler methods: For each path defined in the OpenAPI specification, a corresponding handler method is generated along with a general handler and resolver method.

-## How It Works

-The augmentation process involves several steps:

-1. Loading and validating the OpenAPI specification.
-2. Generating handler methods for each path.

-For more details on the implementation, refer to:
-`auto_dev/handler/scaffolder.py`

-## Customization

-The generated Handler methods use Jinja2 templates for customization.
-If you need to modify the structure of the generated classes, you can update the templates located in the `JINJA_TEMPLATE_FOLDER`.

-## Next Steps

-After augmenting your handler:

-- Review the generated handler methods in the `handlers.py` file.

-Remember to regenerate the handlers if you make changes to your OpenAPI specification to keep them in sync.

-## Steps to Augment a Handler (with DAOs)
+## Advanced: Integration with Data Access Objects (DAOs)

-### 1. Perform steps 1-3 above.
+### 1. Complete Basic Setup

+Follow steps 1-3 from the basic handler augmentation.

-### 2. Run the DAO scaffold command.
+### 2. Scaffold DAOs

-[NOTE]
+!!! tip
     We automatically confirm all actions, though you can omit the `--auto-confirm` flag to see the actions that will be taken.

 ```shell
 adev scaffold dao --auto-confirm
 ```

-### 3. Run the handler augment command with DAO flag.
+### 3. Augment with DAO Integration

+!!! tip
     We automatically confirm all actions, though you can omit the `--auto-confirm` flag to see the actions that will be taken.

 ```shell
 adev augment customs openapi3 --use-daos --auto-confirm
 ```

-### 4. Perform 5-6 above.
+### 4. Complete Configuration

+Follow steps 5-6 from the basic handler augmentation.

+## How It Works

+The augmentation process:

+1. Loads and validates the OpenAPI specification
+2. Generates handler methods for each defined path
+3. Creates resolver methods to handle requests
+4. When using DAOs, connects endpoints to database operations

+!!! tip "Implementation Details"
+    For more details on the implementation, see `auto_dev/handler/scaffolder.py`

+## Customization

+The generated handlers use Jinja2 templates.
+To customize the structure:

+1. Locate the templates in the `JINJA_TEMPLATE_FOLDER`
+2. Modify them to suit your specific requirements
+3. Re-run the augmentation command

+## Best Practices

+!!! warning "Keep in Sync"
+    Always regenerate handlers after modifying your OpenAPI specification to maintain consistency.

+!!! success "Review Generated Code"
+    After augmentation, review the generated code in `handlers.py` to ensure it meets your requirements.